 Best cloud-based relational database options for the enterprise

-This shouldn't be the case in the cloud though, as vendors like Amazon Web Services (AWS), Microsoft and Google are looking to help businesses shift their traditional relational databases using their elastic cloud storage and compute capabilities.
+This shouldn't be the case in the cloud though, as vendors like Amazon Web Services (AWS), Microsoft and Google are looking to help businesses modernise their traditional relational databases using their elastic cloud storage and compute capabilities.

 As is the general trend, enterprise customers are increasingly comfortable with cloud adoption, specifically the public cloud with the big three providers.